Workit Health treats opiate addiction with medication like Suboxone in California and Michigan via telehealth. How do we do it?

 Yes, we do require therapy and completion of Workit's engaging online lessons to continue receiving buprenorphine/naloxone prescriptions with Workit Health.
 This is because we believe counseling and personal growth, reflection, and development is an integral part of recovery.

-Are 12-step meetings or group therapy required to get Suboxone online in your program?
+Are 12-step meetings required to get Suboxone online in your program?

-At this time, we don't require any sort of group therapy.
+At this time, we don't require any sort of 12-step meetings.
 However, this doesn't mean we don't encourage folks to forge their own paths in recovery.
-Many of us at Workit have found 12-step and non 12-step support groups beneficial, and we offer our own online and in person meetings (check out our resources list) that anyone, in our program or out of it, is welcome to join.
+Many of us at Workit have found 12-step and non 12-step support groups beneficial, and we offer our own in person meetings (check out our resources list) that anyone, in our program or out of it, is welcome to join.

 Are drug tests required in your program?
 How can you drug test via telehealth (online) appointments?